chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

 * 0% formation fee to create a new Fish School
 * Fish Reputation Points are accrued
-* Fish must vote and collectively agree on any at-cost compensation
+* Fish must vote and collectively agree on any at-cost compensation for Organizers
+* Adminstrative SaaS fees are paid monthly to Fish Network by the Fish School

 For Fish Network (Platform):